leo0514/vpc-on-classic-network/using-vpn.md

 - A VPN gateway will initiate the VPN connection negotiation when a new connection is added and will retry up to 5 times.
 If the connection remains down, try initiating the connection again.
 - Make sure the peer VPN gateway is using matched IKE/IPsec policy and pre-shared key.
 See [IKE auto-negotiation (Phase 1)](#ike-auto-negotiation-phase-1) and [IPsec auto-negotiation (Phase 2)](#ipsec-auto-negotiation-phase-2) for options.
 - Make sure traffic is not blocked by firewall between IBM VPN gateway and peer VPN gateway.
 Use tools, like ping, to test the network connectivity between the gateways.
+- View the VPN logs to determine any other factors which leave the VPN connection down.
+See [Using LogDNA to view VPN logs](/docs/vpc-on-classic-network?topic=vpc-on-classic-network-using-logdna-to-view-vpn-logs) to find out how to view these logs.

 ### The connection is up but you cannot access resources in VPC from on-premise network